1986 Indianapolis 500: Practice - Week 1

 Practice started on Opening Day, Saturday, May 3.
 Chip Ganassi earned the honor of first car on the track.
 Michael and Mario Andretti led the speed chart for the day, both over 210 mi/h.
 On the second day of practice, the Andrettis continued their dominance, again posting the top two speeds.

-On Tuesday, May 6, three single cars crashes marked the first incidents of the month.
-Danny Ongais, Herm Johnson, and Johnny Parsons all suffered single-car crashes in turn one, with Johnson's the most serious.
-Around 3:30 p.m., a piece of bodywork flew off Johnson's car in turn 1, which caused him to break into a hard spin.
+On Tuesday, May 6, three single car crashes marked the first incidents of the month.
+Danny Ongais, Herm Johnson, and Johnny Parsons all suffered single-car crashes in Turn 1, with Johnson's the most serious.
+Around 3:30 p.m., a piece of bodywork flew off Johnson's car in Turn 1, which caused him to break into a hard spin.
 His car hit nearly head on into the retaining wall, and he suffered serious fractures to his feet and back.

 Penske teammates Rick Mears and Danny Sullivan nudged the speeds up over 214 mi/h by Wednesday, May 7, then the day ended early due to a rain shower.
 On Thursday, May 8, Emerson Fittipaldi joined them as the third driver over 214 mi/h.

 By Friday, May 9, the last practice session before pole day, seven drivers were over 214 mi/h, with Mears still the fastest of the month at 214.694 mi/h.
 The only incident of the day was a suspension failure and spin by Johnny Rutherford, but no wall contact resulted.